Borderline Personality Disorder and Bipolar Disorder Treatment Center

 Borderline Personality Disorder vs. Bipolar Disorder

-Bipolar disorder and borderline personality disorder are two conditions that may appear similar due to symptoms like impulsivity and extreme mood shifts.
+Borderline personality disorder vs bipolar disorder are two conditions that may appear similar due to symptoms like impulsivity and extreme mood shifts.
 But despite being two different conditions, misdiagnosis is common.
 According to one study, 40 percent of people who met the criteria for BPD were misdiagnosed with bipolar disorder.
-So, let’s look at the two conditions, how they differ, and where they share similarities.

 Bipolar Disorder